maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ### 3. Relation to Partial Identification Theory

-**Complementarity**: D_f can serve as an information-theoretic measure of the "size of the identification region" in partial identification. ε_min can serve as a lower bound on the "diameter of the identification region."
+**Complementarity**: D_f can serve as an information-theoretic measure of the "size of the identification region" in partial identification.

 ### 4. Relation to Causal Inference

-**Inverse-inference problem**: recovering Ω from M′.

-**Causal inference problem**: estimating the causal effect of a treatment variable T on an outcome variable Y.

-**Difference**: Causal inference does not require recovering Ω.

-**The core reminder of this paper**:

-> Do not abandon causal inference because "macroscopic data cannot recover microscopic states."
+**Core reminder**: Do not abandon causal inference because "macroscopic data cannot recover microscopic states."
 Causal inference does not require recovering microscopic states.

-**This paper does not promise** that D_f can serve as a diagnostic tool for causal inference.
-H_causal is a hypothesis to be tested; this paper only proposes it, and does not promise that it holds.

 ---